Distance: 30 miles, wandering route

 Elevation gain: 2840 ft

 A general word of warning about riding in the Southern Southern Gold Country: every back road I’ve ridden from Jesus Maria Rd. (which was bad but just got resurfaced) has stretches of pavement ranging from poor to comically horrible.
-That includes every Bestrides ride in the area—Jesus Maria, Ward’s Ferry, this one (not so much Priest-Coulterville)—and others like Dogtown Rd.
+That includes every Bestrides ride in the area—Jesus Maria, Ward’s Ferry, this one, and others like Dogtown Rd (not so much Priest-Coulterville).
 If poor pavement bothers you, ride somewhere else.

 This ride lies just west of our Ward’s Ferry Road ride, but it couldn’t be more different.
 Ward’s Ferry is a straight down-and-up crossing of a big canyon.
 This ride wanders around in a warren of old farming roads that roll up and down constantly over endless little hills.
 It’s never flat, and it never climbs or descends for long.

 It’s harder than the profile makes it look, because short, steep rollers wear you out, and because the road surfaces here are poor, and that beats you up.
-The up side is, this isn’t your yuppified Gold Country—next to no gated mansions, vineyards, Lexuses, just oak and grassland, unpretentious folk, beat-up pick-ups, and horses and cows in the fields.
+The up side is, this isn’t your yuppified Gold Country.
+There are next to no gated mansions, vineyards, Lexuses—just oak and grassland, unpretentious folk, beat-up pick-ups, and horses and cows in the fields.

 There is nothing magical about my route.
 I just tried to link as many of the roads in the area as I could.
 My route has you riding everything of note except Algerine Wards Ferry Rd., which you can easily add as an out and back.